Irish drugmaker Elan to spin off research arm

 "What other companies want to do with regard to looking at our assets or any other assets is up to them - we're all public companies," he said.
 "There are no obstructions that we have put in place or that we seek to put in place."

-J&J, however, owns 18 percent of Elan as a result of the Alzheimer's tie-up, which could complicate any M&A move.

-Completion of the spin-off, which is subject to shareholder and bondholder approval, is expected by the end of 2012, with the separate research arm listed on either the New York Stock Exchange or Nasdaq.
+Completion of the spin-off, which is subject to shareholder approval, is expected by the end of 2012, with the separate research arm listed on either the New York Stock Exchange or Nasdaq.

-In addition to offloading research costs, Elan's EPS will also benefit from the fact that tax will be negligible for a number of years, due to the carry-over of past losses.
-Martin said Elan would channel cash back to investors by buying back shares or paying dividends or repurchasing debt.

-Its shares were 4 percent higher by 1400 GMT, valuing the group at more than $6.8 billion.
+Its shares were 0.7 percent higher by 1005 GMT, valuing the group at around $6.6 billion.

 Aiden O'Donnell, an analyst at stockbroker Davy, said the spin-off was "a logical step in de-risking the business".
 It follows a similar spin-off of Elan Drug Technologies and its subsequent merger with Alkermes (ALKS.O).